EmmanuelConrardy/EmmanuelConrardy.github.io/enhancing-leadership-skills-for-organizational-and-cultural-success/index.md

 ## So, What's the Result?

-> What are you going to do now?
+> Now, the cool thing is you can sit beside your colleague or manager
+> and discuss improvements at the team or company level together.

 ## Key Takeaways

 - Read, seek mentorship, and refine your vision.
 - Seize opportunities to practice leadership skills.
 - Foster the culture you aspire to create.
-- Minimize activities that foster or make it difficult to nurture toxic cultures.
+- Minimize activities that foster or make it difficult to nurture fixed cultures.
-- Build a successful organization culture.
+- Build a successful organization and culture.

 ## Enhancing Leadership Skills For Organizational Success Culture